devopsbygani/k8-admin/README.md

 ```
 step4: intergarting IAM with eks using aws-auth configmap from kube-system namespace.
-make some configuration code changes in it
+make some configuration code changes in it .
+adding mapUser:|
+       - groups:
+         - # role name
+        userarn:
+        username:
 ```